 It is difficult to attract investments from potential investors if you are not working on your startup with a team in place.

-Important to note is that having a team alone doesn’t cut it.
+It’s important to note that having a team in itself doesn’t cut it.
 Investors require certain values from your team.
 Startup teams need to be consistent, committed, intelligent, smart, and fast.

-The team in your startup will define the culture, future and decisions that will push your company ahead.
-If you have a team that is technical, business-oriented, complementary, and with previous experience, you will get the investment dollars.
+The team in your startup will define the culture, future, and decisions that will push your company ahead.
+If you have a team that is technical, business-oriented, complementary, and with previous experience, you will get those investment dollars.

-To prevent investors from making decisions based on their gut feelings, provide them with valuable metrics and insights about your minimum viable product (MVP) or working prototype.
+To help investors make more informed and more confident decisions, you should provide them with valuable metrics and insights about your minimum viable product (MVP) or working prototype.
 This is most important when your MVP is at its very early stages.

 “No growth hack, brilliant marketing idea, or sales team can save you long term if you don’t have a sufficiently good product.” ~ Sam Altman

-When you don’t provide the metrics that give sense to your working prototype you allow the investors to invest based on their previous experiences in the space.
-Inform them on the traction, and specifics like details of the users, current speed of growth, projected adoption in the coming months, etc.
+When you don’t provide the metrics that give insight into your working prototype you allow the investors to invest based on their previous experiences in the space.
+Inform them of the traction, and specifics like details of the users, the current speed of growth, projected adoption in the coming months, etc.